abhaykumarPS/git_first/manually_deployment.md

 ```
 ![image](https://user-images.githubusercontent.com/92078754/215406000-6b73fd6f-304f-42b5-94a1-ca48e47df5e0.png)

-**NOTE:** In primary conf info you can repalce host={with your public_ip}, user={with your rplication_name} and password={with you role_password}.
+**NOTE:** In primary conf info you can replace host={with your public_ip}, user={with your rplication_name} and password={with you role_password}.

-here we are telling that stand_by mode is on then we will saving our connection info with host address and replication user and password.
+Here we are telling that stand_by mode is on then we will saving our connection info with host address and replication user and password.

 Now, start the PostgreSQL server.
 The replica will now be running in hot standby mode.